The Hand & Flowers: Description

 The pub was created in 2005 by chef Tom Kerridge and his wife Beth, who runs the front of house.
 Located in Marlow, Buckinghamshire on West Street, only a few doors down from where Mary Shelley wrote Frankenstein.
 The pub gained its first Michelin star, and three AA Rosettes in under a year.

 At the AA Restaurant and Hotel Awards 2011–12 the pub was named the AA Restaurant of the Year for England.
 The pub was upgraded to two Michelin stars in the 2012 list, the first time a pub has ever held two stars.
 Michelin Guide editor Rebecca Burr said of The Hand & Flowers, "Tom’s cooking has risen to new heights.
 His dishes are sophisticated yet familiar and are a perfect match for the relaxed surroundings of his charming pub."

 After Kerridge appeared on the BBC television show the Great British Menu, he added his two winning dishes to the menu at The Hand & Flowers.
 Vegetarian dishes are usually created ad hoc, and rely on the improvisation of the chefs.

 The Hand & Flowers also has four suites for rent in two refurbished cottages.
-Each suite has a separate entrance, and the suites are each decorated around a different centerpiece such as a copper bath or private terrace and hot tub.
+Each suite has a separate entrance, and the suites are each decorated around a different centrepiece such as a copper bath or private terrace and hot tub.